yan9a/ceutil/README.md

-#### Developer Command Prompt
+#### Command Prompt

-You can also compile the library by opening "Developer Command Prompt for VS" and running ceutilw.bat.
-Generator for cmake is set as
+You can also compile the library by opening "Command Prompt" and running ceutilw.bat.
+Currently, generator for cmake is set as

     -G "Visual Studio 17 2022"

-currently.
 Check with

     cmake -h